 Art Units 3 and 4

-Outcome 2 involves your own personal art-making exploring a theme of your choice.
+The practical component involves your own personal art making, exploring a theme of your choice.
 You will follow the art process to create a visual diary of work that includes research and the development and refinement of your ideas.
-This will culminate in at least one finished artwork at the end of each Unit.
+This will culminate in at least one finished artwork at the end of each unit.

 Who is it for?